 - In addition, if a campaign wants to use a specific recording of the song (e.g., Survivor’s recording of “Eye of the Tiger”), then the campaign must obtain permission from the owner of the sound recording (usually the record label).
 This is known as a “master license.”

 - Typically, the publisher and record label will check with the writer, composer or artist to see whether they object to the use of the song in this context.

 - In addition, a performance license is needed when that clip is played over the radio, TV, Internet, etc. for the musical composition.
 That may be obtained through the music publisher directly or through their designated performance rights organizations ASCAP, BMI, SESAC or GMR.

 What if the ad or video includes a clip of the candidate at an event with a song playing in the background?

 The public performance license obtained for use of the song at an event does not carry over to inclusion of the event in a video or clip.
 While a case-by-case analysis may consider the amount of the song incidentally playing in the background of the clip, as a general rule a campaign still must obtain a “synch” or “master” license for inclusion of the song in an ad or video.
-And, again, a performance license is needed for the musical composition within the ad or video to be played over the radio, TV, Internet, etc. (generally obtained through ASCAP, BMI or SESAC).
+And, again, a performance license is needed for the musical composition within the ad or video to be played over the radio, TV, Internet, etc. (generally obtained through ASCAP, BMI, SESAC or GMR).
 In most instances, a performance license is also needed for the use of a specific recording of the song within the ad or video (though this license is usually included in the “master” license.)

 Can a candidate change the lyrics to a song in order to support his/her own candidacy or to criticize another candidate?